jcammmmm/semi-infinite-programming-chebyshev/chebyshev.md

 # Numerical computation of function approximations with semi-infinite programming

 >> ABSTRACT: In this document a Chebyshev's approximation to a real valued function is performed through a semi-infinite programming problem.
 This reformulation uses the software tools available for optimization problems to compute the approximation.
 In particular, the computer program employed to execute the optimization task relies on Sequential Quadratic Programming (SQP) method.
 In order to made this document self-contained, the definitions and techniques that composes the SQP method are described.
 In the first section, the problem restatement into semi-infinite programming terms is detailed, and some problem examples are portrayed.
 The followings sections describe the SQP techniques and core concepts that makes the method.
 In the final section, the proposed problems in initial sections are computed.
-> KEYWORDS: chebyshev's aproximation, semi-infinite programming, sequential quadratic programming, constrained optimization.
+> KEYWORDS: chebyshev's approximation, semi-infinite programming, sequential quadratic programming, constrained optimization.

 ## Table of Contents
 [TOC]

 1. Problem's definition
 --------------------------------------------------------------------------------------
-In this section we will provide the necessesary definitions in order to put the _Chebyshev's approximation problem_ (CAP) in terms of a _semi-infinite programming problem_ (SIP).
+In this section we will provide the necessary definitions in order to put the _Chebyshev's approximation problem_ (CAP) in terms of a _semi-infinite programming problem_ (SIP).

 ### 1.1 Chebyshev approximation problem _(CAP)_
-The _Chebyshev approximation problem_ _(CAP)_ can be formulated in serveral ways, one of them is described as the following _minimax_ problem:
+The _Chebyshev approximation problem_ _(CAP)_ can be formulated in several ways, one of them is described as the following _minimax_ problem:
 $$
 \begin{equation}
   \min_{x \in K_{n-1}} \max_{w \in \Omega} |d(w) - F(x, w)|